-What is a Premium Bond?
+What Is a Premium Bond?

-What is a Discount Bond?
+What Is a Discount Bond?

 What Makes Them Different?

 Let’s assume that those new bonds, comparable to yours in credit quality, have a coupon rate of 3%.
 Investors will “bid up” the price of your bond until its yield to maturity is in line with the competing market interest rate of 3%.
 Because of this bidding-up process, your bond will trade at a premium to its par value.
-Your buyer will pay more to purchase the bond, and that premium the buyer pays will reduce the yield to maturity of the bond, so it is in line with what is currently being offered.
-(By contrast, a bond discount would enhance, rather than reduce, its yield to maturity.)
+Your buyer will pay more to purchase the bond, and the premium they pay will reduce the yield to maturity of the bond so that it is in line with what is currently being offered.
+On the other hand, a bond discount would enhance, rather than reduce, its yield to maturity.

 So, the great equalizer is a bond’s yield to maturity (YTM).
 The YTM calculation considers the bond’s current market price, par value, coupon interest rate, and time to maturity.
 It also assumes that all coupon payments are reinvested at the same rate as the bond’s current yield.
 YTM is an accurate calculation of a bond’s return that enables investors to compare bonds with different prices, maturities, and coupons.
 Given equivalencies in maturity, credit worthiness, and industry, we want to purchase bonds with the highest YTM.

 Should I Use Yield to Maturity When Valuing Callable Bonds?